Ireland–United Kingdom relations: 1782–1918

 The separate Parliaments of Great Britain and Ireland were now abolished, and replaced by a united Parliament of the United Kingdom.
 Ireland thus became an integral part of the United Kingdom, sending around 100 MPs to the House of Commons at Westminster and 28 Irish representative peers to the House of Lords, elected from among their number by the Irish peers themselves, except that Roman Catholic peers were not permitted to take their seats in the Lords.
-Part of the trade-off for the Irish Catholics was to be the granting of Catholic Emancipation, which had been fiercely resisted by the all-Anglican Irish Parliament.
+Part of the trade-off for the Irish Catholics was to be the granting of Catholic emancipation, which had been fiercely resisted by the all-Anglican Irish Parliament.
 However, this was blocked by King George III, who argued that emancipating the Roman Catholics would breach his Coronation Oath.
-The Roman Catholic hierarchy had endorsed the Union.
-However the decision to block Catholic Emancipation fatally undermined the appeal of the Union.
+The Catholic hierarchy had endorsed the Union.
+However the decision to block Catholic emancipation fatally undermined the appeal of the Union.
 The slow emancipation of Catholics in Ireland began later the early 1800s.

 British oppression led to increasing impoverishment and depopulation of Ireland (the island had still not returned to its 1800 population by the early 21st century).
 Between 1845 and 1849, Ireland experienced the Great Famine.
 While some have described British actions as deliberate, most historians view it as a catastrophe made worse by government inaction and harmful policies.
 However, the British government, in keeping with its laissez-faire ideology, refused to intervene and help the Irish.
 Also, grain from Ireland continued to be exported abroad, exacerbating the famine.
 One million Irish died and many emigrated.
 Ireland's demographics never recovered from this, as large numbers of Irish continued to move away (mainly to the US).
 The famine and its aftermath led to lasting bitterness in Ireland and increased the desire for self-determination.